xwillxu/xwillxu/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=xwillxu&repo=inferno)](https://github.com/xwillxu/inferno)
 ### 3rd🥉
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=xwillxu&repo=Python-Arcade-Helping-Code)](https://github.com/xwillxu/Python-Arcade-Helping-Code)
-#### Click On One Of The Repos To Go To The Repo
+#### Click On One Of The Repos To Go To That Repo

 ## Today
 No school!
-It's Saturday!
-Date Feb 20th, 2022
+Family Day!
+It's Monday!
+Date Feb 21st, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)